tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.24" %}>

-<mark>Secondly, dozens of racist and virulently nationalistic groups began to flourish in this climate, each more fanatical than the other.</mark> Many participated in the civil strife that began to break out sporadically all over the country.
-These guerilla skirmishes especially alienated those Germans (the majority, it is safe to say) who wanted an orderly society in which to live and work.
+<mark>Second, dozens of racist and virulently nationalistic groups began to flourish in this climate, each more fanatical than the other.</mark> Many participated in the civil strife that began to break out sporadically all over the country.
+These guerrilla skirmishes especially alienated those Germans (the majority, it is safe to say) who wanted an orderly society in which to live and work.

 </from>
 </compare>